310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% bubble Midori sad %}
 But I’m too curious not to… Especially since Ryuseitai has been in a bad shape since the summer…

-I can't say a word unless I know how it’ll be received by the public…
+I can’t say a word unless I know how it’ll be received by the public…
 {% endbubble %}

 {% bubble Kanata v2 %}